 DVR competitively bids for services to provide Assistive Technology to DVR clients statewide, as funded by the federal Rehabilitation Services Award (RSA) and Hawaii required state match.
 DVR's services for Assistive Technology for DVR participants do not come from the federal Administration for Community Living (ACL) award, and the services provided to DVR's participants are defined in Hawaii Administrative Rules §17-401.1-28.
 From FFY 2016 though FFY 2018 DVR had two vendors for Assistive Technology Services and both were able to provide services statewide.
-From FFY 2019 through FFY 2020 DVR has one vendor for Assistive Technology services providing all services statewide.
-DVR is planning to rebid for services in FFY 2021.
+From FFY 2019 through FFY 2020 DVR has one vendor for Assistive Technology services in FFY 2021.